 - Counts/Step The number of timer counts the drum spends in each step.
 Each step has its own counts parameter.
 However, programming the counts/step is optional. - Timer Value the current value of the counts/step timer. - Counter # The counter number specifies the first of four consecutive counters which the drum uses for step control.
-You can monitor these to determine the drum's progress through its control cycle. - Events Either an X, Y, C, S, T, CT, or SP type discrete point serves as step transition inputs.
+You can monitor these to determine the drum's progress through its control cycle.
+The DL105 has 64 counters (CT0 CT77 in octal). - Events Either an X, Y, C, S, T, or CT type discrete point serves as step transition inputs.
 Each step has its own event.
-However, programming the event is optional on Timer/Event Drums.
+However, programming the event is optional.

 WARNING: The outputs of a drum are enabled any time the CPU is in Run Mode.
 The Start Input does not have to be on, and the Reset input does not disable the outputs.
 Upon entering Run Mode, drum outputs automatically turn on or off according to the pattern of the current step of the drum.
-This initial step number depends on the counter memory configuration: non-retentive versus retentive.
+This initial step number depends on the counter memory configuration: nonretentive versus retentive.